baloise/ws-javascript-typescript-basics/docs/slides.md

 - Created by Microsoft
 - Transpiled with the TypeScript Transpiler to JavaScript
 - Has features like:
-  - Types
+  - Types / Interfaces
   - Annotations / Decorators
-  - Interfaces -Generics
+  - Interfaces / Generics

 ---

-layout: center
+## layout: center
----

 # Questions